want to learn more about our fundraising programs?

 s

-Here are a few ways to keep them engaged:
+Here are a few proven ways to keep parents engaged (without overwhelming them):

 s

-• Send fundraiser info at least two weeks in advance
+• Communicate early – Share fundraiser details at least two weeks in advance so families can plan ahead.

 s